roytang/blog/content/post/2023/11/loki-s2-marvels/index.md

 I wasn't expecting much for the S2 finale, but this one was oddly satisfying and even makes me feel better about the first season.
 Season 2 feels much better paced (although the first half felt a bit sleepy) and brings Loki's character arc full circle and somehow even manages to bring a new paradigm to the MCU Multiverse.

+Ke Huy Quan is a welcome addition to the MCU, I'm glad his career is going well.

 Also, there is some form of Groundhog Day time looping in there, and I love Groundhog Day time loops.

 ### The Marvels (2023)